-There are lots of reasons why your AC system freezes up in Cocoa.
+There are a lot of reasons why your AC system freezes up in Cocoa.
 Nearly all of them usually call for pro AC repair.

-Double-checking the air filter is clean and airflow isn’t lowered are the only things you can safely take care of yourself.
-If you need to install a new the filter, you can hasten the defrosting process by turning off the equipment and switching on the fan.
-If you have a heat pump, you can move it to heat mode until the ice has disappeared.
+Checking the air filter isn’t clogged and airflow isn’t decreased are the only things you can safely fix yourself.
+If you need to install a new the filter, you can hasten the melting process by turning off the equipment and switching on the fan.
+If you have a heat pump, you can switch it to heat mode until the ice is gone.

-After the ice is gone, switch the temperature back to normal.
-If your equipment freezes a second time, get in touch with Service Experts Heating & Air Conditioning to correct the problem.
+After the ice is gone, switch the temp back to normal.
+If your equipment freezes repeatedly, call Service Experts Heating & Air Conditioning to correct the problem.

-Here are several other reasons why your system may be freezing up.
+Here are a couple other other reasons why your system may be freezing up.

-Insufficient refrigerant—Freezing could be caused by a refrigerant leak.
+Insufficient refrigerant—Freezing may be caused by a refrigerant leak.